 Parents Contacting the University

-Due to Data Protection Laws (GDPR) and University policy, staff are unable to discuss an applicant's or current student's personal information to a third party.
-This means that we are prohibited to discuss the details of support, including accommodation requests, DSA applications, academic progression and reasonable adjustments that have been agreed with parents, other family members, guardians or schools.
+In accordance with University policy, staff are unable to discuss an applicant's or current student's personal information with a third party.
+This means that we are prohibited to discuss any details of support, including accommodation requests, DSA applications, academic progression and reasonable adjustments with parents, other family members, guardians or schools.

-If you want to discuss in general the support that we can offer students, please contact us on the details below.
+For information about the support Disability Services offer, please refer to our website.
 You can see more information for parents and guardians on the Wellbeing Support Services page here.

 How to Contact Disability Services

-To submit an enquiry to Wellbeing Support Services, please do the following:
+As an applicant, to submit an enquiry to Disability Services in Wellbeing Support Services, please do the following:

-Then go to https://wellbeing.warwick.ac.uk and submit your enquiry or call 024 761 50641 to discuss any questions about the support available at Warwick, completing a DSA application or accommodation requirements.
+You can also call us 024 761 50641 to discuss any questions about the support available at Warwick.